 Check the Coronado City website for more frequently asked questions and rules.

 Like other San Diego beaches, Coronado uses Beach Warning Flags to advise guests of swimming conditions.
-These indicate if there is any danger in the water or if it’s too rough for swimming and water activities.
+These indicate any danger in the water or if it’s too rough for swimming and water activities.

 When it comes to fun at the beach, the safety of you and your family comes first and foremost.
 So beaches with lifeguards are important, especially if your kids can’t yet swim.
 During the summer months, additional lifeguards are staffed around the beaches.